joebew42/elixir_cqrs_es_example/README.md

 ## Questions & TODOs

+- How to handle concurrent issue in the `EventStore.append_to_stream`?
 - When handle the `deposit_money` command we should check if the `account` process is running
 - When to flush all the `changes` of the `Account`?
 - When to use a `Service`?
 Should the `command_handler` deal with a `BankService`?